RadoslawKieronski/DevOpsJenkins/AWS/README.md

     Also remember to edit docker file for the 'remote-host' - 'RUN chmod 700 /tmp' to be able to execute te script.sh.

 verify if new objects are added to AWS S3 bucket.

-Prerequisite:
-1. S3 bucket created.
-2. User has created with permissions to S3 bucket.

 2nd PART:
 Using Jenkins to hide the sensitive data (credentials):